 In the Treasury you will find bishops’ copes from the 13th century and later, the mid-15th century Marian chasuble, Archbishop Nathan Söderblom’s cope that he wore at the ecumenical synod of 1925.

 Queen Margareta’s golden dress is the world’s only preserved evening gown from the middle ages and the so-called Sture Clothes are the only complete collection of men’s wear that survives from the Renaissance.
 During autumn 2021 the dress will be on loan to Christiansborg castle, Copenhagen.

-The museum is open from Monday to Saturday 10.00–16.00 and from 12.30-16.00 on Sundays and holidays.
-From May to September it is open until 17.00.
+The museum is open Monday-Saturday 10.00–16.00.
+Sundays and holidays 12.30-16.00.
 The museum is closed on Good Friday, 30 April, Midsummer Eve and may be closed on 24 December.

-Admission is 50 SEK.
+Admission is 60 SEK.
 Free admission for children and young people under the age of 17.
-Groups 35 SEK/person (booking is necessary).
+Groups 45 SEK/person (booking is necessary).